Dolichovespula maculata: Cuticular hydrocarbon profile and dimorphism among castes

 The following lipid profiles were determined from specimens collected in the summer and early fall of northeastern Georgia in 1989.
 The dominant hydrocarbons recovered from the cuticles of workers were n-alkanes and methyl- and dimethyl-branched alkanes with a C27 or a C29 backbone.
 The major lipids and their distributions in workers were: n-heptacosane (28%), 11-13-methylheptacosane (15%) 3,13-dimethylheptacosane (11%), and 13 and 15-methylnonacosane (10%).
-Nonacosene comprised 34% of cuticular lipids in the queen.
+Nonacosene composed 34% of cuticular lipids in the queen.
 The average chain length of identified cuticular lipids is 28.0 in queens and 27.5 in workers.

 Kin selection

 Genetic relatedness within various classes

-In D. maculata, queens mate with only one male, which results in a worker relatedness of 0.75, whereas the relatedness between the queen and worker is only 0.5.
+In D. maculata, queens mate with only one male, which results in a relatedness of 0.75 between workers, whereas the relatedness between the queen and worker is only 0.5.

 Kin recognition and discrimination

 Gynes in D. maculata have the ability to discriminate between fragments of natal comb and foreign comb.
 Recognition does not depend upon presence of viable brood in the comb fragment.
-The physical nature of cues mediating natal comb recognition is unknown, though some researchers propose distinct cuticular hydrocarbon profiles allow wasps to recognize nest mates.
+The physical nature of cues mediating natal comb recognition is unknown, though some researchers propose that distinct cuticular hydrocarbon profiles allow wasps to recognize nestmates.

 Worker-queen conflict

 D. maculata is characterized by low paternity, worker reproduction, and queen-worker conflict.
 Divergent genetic interests between workers and their queen cause intranest struggle for control, which disrupts social organization.
 Because of haplodiploidy, workers are unable to mate, but their unfertilized eggs become males.
 Workers and their queens are most related to their own sons.
 Natural selection then favors those workers that produce their own sons rather than rearing the queen's brood.
 In a sampling of seven D. maculata nests, 20.9% of males were produced by workers.
 The percentage of males that were workers' sons did not correlate with the time during which nests were collected or colony size.
 Because worker relatedness is so high in D. maculata, workers are more related to other workers' sons than to the queen's own sons, so worker policing of egg production does not occur.

-An explanation for the queen's near monopoly on male production is that worker production is costly, and therefore reduces total colony reproduction.
+An explanation for the queen's near monopoly on male production is that worker production is costly, so reduces total colony reproduction.
 The cost toward worker production acts as a selective pressure on the workers, so they are more likely to exercise reproductive restraint.

 Workers in reproductive nests may kill their queen so they can reproduce.
 When researchers examined a collection of 19 D. maculata nests during the reproductive phase of their life cycle, they found that 14 nests did not have a queen.
-Matricide might occur after a sufficient number of workers have been raised and queen-destined eggs have been laid.
+Matricide might occur after a sufficient workers have been raised and queen-destined eggs have been laid.
 However, matricide has not been directly observed and other causes of death are possible.